ModDota/moddota.github.io/_articles/abilities/item-keyvalues.md

 ### Tags & Alias

-Tags are defined in addon_english, find them in [dota_english] under *// Tags* Aliases help the search bar to find the item quickly with abreviations
+Tags are defined in addon_english, find them in [dota_english] under *// Tags* Aliases help the search bar to find the item quickly with abbreviations

 ```
 "ItemShopTags" "int;str;agi;mana_pool;health_pool;hard_to_tag"